A case study of Fairtrade International

 Fairtrade International

-Visual creators
+Visual Creators

-Angela Ponce, Omar Quezada, Nyimas Laula, Rizky Rahad, Nyokabi Kahura
+Angela Ponce, Omar Quezada, Nyimas Laula

 Theme